Before exploring more about these trending professions in our blog on Data Engineer vs Data Scientist, let’s look at the topics covered in this blog:

 - Performing data extraction from various reliable sources such as official websites, journals, etc.

 - Transform the data by converting it into an appropriate format and cleaning it by dropping the unnecessary and unwanted elements

 - Store the data in the warehouse

 After getting the processed data, the role of a Data Scientist comes into play.
-A Data Scientist is responsible for extracting the insights out of the data with the help of advanced data techniques.
 The Data Scientist uses techniques such as clustering, decision trees, neural networks, etc. that will bring magic to the whole process and, eventually, aid the organization as it will directly impact the decisions and help identify new trends and opportunities and know about customers and the areas of improvement.
 These professionals indulge in conversation with business leaders to understand specific demands and work with their domain expertise to achieve the desired goals.

-For example, a Data Scientist in an oil and petroleum company wants to work on the data about the availability of expanding the industry to the Middle West.
-So, he first approaches the Data Engineer for information regarding geographical topology, government policies, etc. After that, he applies certain data techniques to generate insights from this data and presents them to the top management so that they can make a decision whether to go on with the expansion or not.
+Let us understand the roles of Data Scientist through an example.
+Consider a Data Scientist in an oil and petroleum company who wants to work on the data about the availability of expanding the industry to the Middle West.
+So the first step that he would take will be to approach the Data Engineer for information regarding geographical topology, government policies, etc. After that, he would apply certain data techniques to generate insights from this data and present them to the top management so that they can make a decision whether to go on with the expansion or not.